MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 How to set up SSH on your machine from scratch and configure SSH access on your GitHub account.
 So you can do a clone, push and pull action using SSH repo URLs.

+This guide can be used for BitBucket or GitLab too, if you follow the interface on those platforms.

 ## Related